bvergara87/blueprint-takehome/README.md

 ## Trade-offs

 In this project, I chose to leverage Next.js and Vercel for their excellent developer experience and ability to showcase my skills effectively.
-This decision allowed me to create a clean, efficient codebase that's easily comprehensible to other developers.
+This decision allowed me to create a (somewhat) clean, efficient codebase that's easily comprehensible to other developers.

 However, I'm aware of the trade-offs involved in selecting a serverless framework.
 While Vercel claims to offer scalability, there are potential limitations compared to more traditional setups like Nest.js or Express backends, particularly in terms of feature-set (WebSockets, background workers, etc.), modularity and scalability at enterprise levels.